Can My Dog Eat…?April 13, 2019 2020-05-16 6:26

 Kale: No. While very healthy for humans it contains calcium oxalate which can cause bladder and kidney stones in dogs.

 Kefir: Safe.
-You can sprinkle a few spoons of it on your dog’s meals!
+You can sprinkle a few spoons of it on your dog’s meals for health benefits!

 Lemons: No. Don’t give your dog lemons, especially not as a joke to see how they might react to the sour taste!